 Moving on, David Morin gave the overview of the next steps that include the continuation of the implementation of activities on the Sound Management of Chemicals and waste under SAICM from now till the time when face-to- face- meetings become possible; as well as the decision to finalize the mandate of the Intersessional Process regarding the development of recommendations for future sound chemicals and waste management arrangements.

-Ms. Nalini Sharma then made an overview of the Co-facilitators reports on the outcomes of work of the virtual working groups in the period between late October 2020 and early February 2021.
-She provided feedback on the number of different stakeholders participated in the VWG activities.
-The majority of the participants in each VWG represented non-governmental organisations while government representatives were mostly from EU-JUSCANNZ region with a minority of governments from developing countries and countries with economies in transition.
+Ms. Nalini Sharma provided an overview of the Co-facilitators reports on the outcomes of work of the virtual working groups that took place between late October 2020 and early February 2021.
+She shared statistics on the number of different stakeholders that participated in the VWGs.
+She noted that the majority of the participants in each VWG represented non-governmental organisations while government representatives were mostly from EU-JUSCANNZ region with a minority of governments from developing countries and countries with economies in transition.

-In addition, a short resume of the recommendations on further work was presented based on the reports from the VWG co-facilitators was discussed.
+In addition, a short summary of the recommendations on further work was presented based on the reports from the VWG co-facilitators.

 VWG 1 on targets, indicators and milestones

-The co-facilitators have noted that more work needs to be done before IP4 and/or ICCM5 on targets, indicators and milestones and put out two options for consideration in the outcome document.
+The co-facilitators have noted that more work needs to be done before IP4 and/or ICCM5 on targets, indicators and milestones and put out two options for consideration in their report.
 The ICCM5 Bureau will be making the final decision on how this work moves forward.
 Options for further work include:

 Option 1) proposes a continuation of work on targets, indicators and milestones by a policy expert group, similar in nature to the current VWG on targets.

-Option 2) combines work of a policy expert group with work by a subgroup more technical in nature, which would prepare specific work on indicators.
-UNEP, along with other International Organizations, including members of the IOMC, have expressed their support to take the lead in the indicator part of the work.
+Option 2) combines work of a policy expert group with work by a subgroup more technical in nature, which would that would undertake specific work on indicators.
+UNEP, along with other International Organizations, including members of the IOMC, have expressed their support to take the lead in the indicators part of the work.